imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-horses.md

 - **Dreaming about small horses**: Because horses symbolize strength, a small horse can represent **limited strength** or weakness in some area of ​​your life.
 It can be an indication that you need to work on your self-esteem or face a difficult situation.

 This article is purely informative.
-At Dream Insights we do not have thefaculty to make a diagnosis or recommend a treatment.
+At AnalyzeMyDream we do not have thefaculty to make a diagnosis or recommend a treatment.
 We invite you to consult with a psychologist to treat your particular case.

 ### Bibliography